Elite Athletes

 Please note: Applying through the elite athlete process does not guarantee entry.

-Click the button below to apply for Elite Status.
-Application will be opened soon!
+Click the button below to apply for Elite Status!

 Questions?
 Contact Jared Welsh programs@saskathletics.ca